-Copy any /etc/livecompare/template*.ini to use in your project and adjust
+Copy any /etc/livecompare/template*.ini to use in your project and adjust as necessary.
+See Settings.

 The information being shown for each table is, from left to right:

 Number of the process